dandelionmood/torrentvolve/README.md

 Here are the features I've added so far :

-* Added an admin option to prevent "basic" users from seeing other users torrents.
+* an admin option to prevent "basic" users from seeing other users torrents.
+* you can upload several .torrent files at once through the form.
+* cUrl extension will be used as a fallback to get .torrent files from URL if fopen() is disabled (eg. in safe mode).